Gemyl/Route-Optimization/README.md

 ## Repository's Contents
 - **Maps**: Folder with the illustration of optimum routes in map.
 - **Screenshots**: Folder with screenshots of optimum routes' map plotting.
-- **Coordinates&CargoUnits**: File that contains all the necessary data.
+- **Coordinates&CargoUnits.xlsx**: File that contains all the necessary data.
-- **Links**: Useful links to related websites and repositories.
+- **Links.txt**: Useful links to related websites and repositories.
-- **OptimumRouting**: Python code that implements optimum route searching.
+- **OptimumRouting.py**: Python code that implements optimum route searching.
-- **Dependencies**: File with all Python site packages that have been used.
+- **Dependencies.txt**: File with all Python site packages that have been used.

 ## Objective
 #### This project aims to find the optimum, in terms of driving distance, route for a vechicle which collects specific cargo units from different load points in the city of Heraklion, Greece.